 This course will explore the singing of Musical Theatre pieces in a group class setting.
-Topics include techniques, breath, performance anxiety, vocal health, posture and choosing music.
+Topics include breath, performance anxiety, vocal health, and posture.
 Classes will be a combination of both lecture and studio vocal work.

 120. PUBLIC SPEAKING / THREE CREDITS